LucasArias/LucasArias/README.md

-# Lucas Arias 👨‍💻 {style=text-align:center}
+# Lucas Arias 👨‍💻

 ## Hi there! 👋

-### I'm a Student and Solutions Consultant working in Buenos Aires, Argentina
+### I'm a Systems Engineer Student and Solutions Consultant working at Mulesoft in Buenos Aires, Argentina

 ---